byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<suraeNoether>** 1.5
 **\<rehrar>** \*venue
 **\<sarang>** Will there be a story about the afterparty on mashable?
-**\<suraeNoether>** 50-70 for measuring interest the first year, and to keep the topics and audience in the technical, rather than ICO/business end...  also because it's easier to scale a small event up than throw a big event htat no one shows up to... not to mention, fluffypony has discussed with me throwing a monero conference preceding the magical crypto friends conference he is planning in NY, and I \*imagine\* that's going to
+**\<suraeNoether>** 50-70 for measuring interest the first year, and to keep the topics and audience in the technical, rather than ICO/business end...  also because it's easier to scale a small event up than throw a big event htat no one shows up to... not to mention, fluffypony has discussed with me throwing a byterub conference preceding the magical crypto friends conference he is planning in NY, and I \*imagine\* that's going to
 **\<suraeNoether>** be a larger scale event.
 **\<suraeNoether>** most of these universities have so much room for events like these we can scale up relatively easily without paying \*too much\* more
 **\<rehrar>** interesting